 What is meant by exclusive use?

 We mean that when you book to stay, you get the place to yourselves; only your one small camping group will be here at any time.
-No one lives on-site, but Lynne, the owner will welcome you and visit occasionally to check all is well, to restock, and sometimes to do some gardening etc. You will be given a mobile contact number in case of any problems.
+No one lives on-site, but Lynne, the owner will welcome you and show you around, and on some days visit to do some gardening in the poly tunnel and bee- garden next to the camp.
+You will be given a mobile contact number in case of any problems.

 Is Ruby’s Orchard a “Glamping” site?